 The school welcomed the Nord Anglia review team last week who had the opportunity to observe lessons, talk to students and meet with parents.
-Thank you to all parents who were able to meet with the team after last week’s FCS (Friends of Compass) meeting.
+Thank you to all parents who were able to meet with the team after last week’s Friends of Compass School (FCS) meeting.

 At this month’s Friends of Compass meeting, Rebbecca Leslie stepped down as our current chairperson.
 Rebbecca will be moving into the position of School Secretary when Helen Stevenson sadly retires next week.
 I’d like to thank Rebbecca for her valuable support to the school in her position as Chairperson and for all her inspirational ideas.
 Matina Voortman, has kindly offered to step into Rebbecca’s position as Chairperson.
 Matina’s family joined the school in September and has already supported the school relentlessly with this term’s events.
 We have no doubt that she will be a great replacement for Rebbecca.

 We have an exciting week ahead of us.
 Tomorrow, the Friends of Compass will be hosting our monthly coffee morning.
 All parents are welcome to join us in the playground pergola for coffee and conversation.
 Also tomorrow, 11 December, many of our students have opted to sell old toys, games and books at this year’s FCS Blanket Sale.
 The sale will take place from 1.30pm to 2.30pm.
 All children are welcome to attend the sale but they must be accompanied by an adult.
 Sellers will be meeting with me during the school day to discuss marketing techniques.
 At the end of the sale, any unsold sales items can be taken home or left at the school where they will be donated to a local charity or other less fortunate families.